Old Republic International (ORI)

 5. Revenue Growth

-Insurance companies generate revenue three ways.
-The first is the core insurance business itself, represented in the income statement as premiums earned.
-The second source is investment income from investing the “float” (premiums collected but not yet paid out as claims) in assets such as fixed-income assets and equities.
-The third is fees from policy administration, annuities, and other value-added services.
-Unfortunately, Old Republic International’s 7.3% annualized revenue growth over the last five years was mediocre.
-This fell short of our benchmark for the insurance sector and is a rough starting point for our analysis.
+Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
+Unfortunately, Old Republic International’s 4.6% annualized revenue growth over the last five years was tepid.
+This fell short of our benchmark for the insurance sector and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Old Republic International’s annualized revenue growth of 6.9% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Old Republic International’s annualized revenue growth of 9.8% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Old Republic International reported modest year-on-year revenue growth of 3.5% but beat Wall Street’s estimates by 6.5%.
+This quarter, Old Republic International reported year-on-year revenue growth of 10.8%, and its $2.39 billion of revenue exceeded Wall Street’s estimates by 2.8%.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.While insurers generate revenue from multiple sources, investors view net premiums earned as the cornerstone - its direct link to core operations stands in sharp contrast to the unpredictability of investment returns and fees.